mozilla/addons-frontend/README.md

   where it's used and export / import it like any other object.
 * Never import a real JS object just to reference its type.
 Make a type alias and import that instead.
+* Never add more type annotations then you need to.
+Flow is really good at inferring type information from standard JavaScript code.
+It will tell you if you need to add an explicit annotation for something.
 * When a function like `getAllAddons` takes object arguments, call their type object `GetAllAddonsParams`.
 For optional object arguments, call their type object `GetAllAddonsOptions`.
 Example: